 While we don’t know if dog acupuncture is useful, there is some promising research that has pointed to some benefits.

 Furthermore, acupuncture doesn’t appear to be dangerous or painful in most cases, so there are no reasons not to try it as long as your vet is comfortable with you doing so.
+The same is true for some other alternative treatments like dog reiki – so long as it’s safe and won’t cause your dog discomfort, it’s likely OK to at least try.

-It’s also important that you don’t turn to acupuncture in lieu of a proven veterinary treatment.
+However, it’s important that you don’t turn to acupuncture in lieu of a proven veterinary treatment.
 Thankfully, it appears that acupuncture will usually work alongside traditional medicine or treatments your vet may recommend.

 As always, talk to your vet about the possibility of using acupuncture to help your dog.